Mshashikanth1/playwithshell/README.md

 # playwithshell

-this repository will contain all the shell scripts  created in the process of making this youtube i
+this repository will contain all the shell scripts  created in the process of making this youtube shell scripting